 Financial support while you study at Croydon College

 We recommend that you apply early because funds are limited.
-If you would like to discuss what financial support may be available to you, please contact the Student Advice Service.
+If you would like to discuss what financial support may be available to you, please contact Student Services.

 If you are under 20 at the start of your course and have a child, you may be eligible for financial assistance towards your childcare costs from the Government’s ‘Care to Learn’ scheme.
 For details, visit the website: https://www.gov.uk/care-to-learn.

-If you are over 20 and have a child, you may be eligible for financial assistance towards your childcare costs from the Student Advice Service.
+If you are over 20 and have a child, you may be eligible for financial assistance towards your childcare costs.
 However this fund is extremely limited, so early application is advised.

 If you are aged 19 or over, on a Further Education course and facing financial hardship, you can apply to the College for the means-tested 19+ Discretionary Learner Support Fund (19+DLS) to pay for essential education-related costs such as books, equipment and College trips.